nsfcac/repacss-user-guide/docs/connecting/vscode.md

 # Visual Studio Code
 Visual Studio Code is a modern, lightweight IDE (Integrated Development Environment) that supports remote development through SSH.
 It is highly customizable and offers a wide range of extensions for languages and workflows common in HPC environments, such as Python, C/C++, Fortran, and more.

+!!! warning
+    When using the integrated terminal in Visual Studio Code to connect to the system, the `interactive` alias may not work as expected.
+Users might encounter issues when attempting to request compute resources through this method.

+!!! tip
+    To start an interactive session in VS Code, use the `salloc` command directly instead of relying on the `interactive` alias:

+    ```bash
+    salloc --nodes=1 --ntasks=1 --cpus-per-task=8 --time=01:00:00 --partition=zen4
+    ```
 ---

 ## Connecting with VSCode Remote SSH